-The state of the s
+The second s

 For questions about the archaeological permitting and assessment process, please contact the Archaeology Branch at 250-953-3334 or archaeology@gov.bc.ca.

 For more general information, visit the Archaeology Branch website at www.gov.bc.ca/archaeology.